Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 	* **Total**: 120 h
 * Funding requested: $9600

-### Milestone 4 - Integration with Polkaswap
+### Milestone 4 - Integration into Mainnet

-Development of economical model and integration into Sora ecosystem.
-Deployment of relayer application, integration of Substrate pallet into Soranet mainnet, deployment of actor bridge contract on Filecoin mainnet, integration into Polkaswap dApp interfaces.
+Deployment of relayer application, integration of Substrate pallet into one of Polkadot/Kusama parachain i.e. Sora network, deployment of actor bridge contract on Filecoin mainnet.
-* Team: N/A
-* Estimates: N/A

-### Milestone 5 - Maintenance

-Node and relay application maintenance, updates, and security, further features that will come with the development of FVM.
-* Team: N/A
+* Team: full team involved
-* Estimates: N/A
+* Estimates: TBD
+* Funding requested: to be funded by other sources: Kusama treasury or by one of Parachain's DAO

 ## Total Budget Requested

 <!--Sum up the total requested budget across all milestones, and include that figure here.
 Also, please include a budget breakdown to specify how you are planning to spend these funds. -->
-Total estimated: 640 h
+Total estimated: 660 h
+Cost of infrastructure for testing: $2000

-Total funding requested: $51200
+Total funding requested: $54800

 ## Maintenance and Upgrade Plans

 <!-- Specify your team's long-term plans to maintain this software and upgrade it over time. -->

-Github repository will be open and will be maintained by the team as a part of [Soramitsu organization](https://github.com/soramitsu).
+Github repository will be open and will be maintained by the team as a part of [Soramitsu organization](https://github.com/soramitsu) for at least a year since the moment of its launch.
 Long-term maintenance will be provided as FVM updates and new features.
 These include, but are not limited to:
 - Filecoin finalization protocol updates to be used for transaction finalization on Substrate,
 - BEEFY protocol updates,